kirkbrauer/jumpstarter-python/docs/architecture.md

 ### [`jumpstarter-controller`](https://github.com/jumpstarter-dev/jumpstarter-controller/)

-To provide compatibility with many existing Kubernetes-based tools (such as Helm) and CI systems (such as Tekton), Jumpstarter server components are implemented as Kubernetes services.
+To provide compatibility with many existing Kubernetes-based tools (such as Helm) and CI/CD systems (such as Tekton and ArgoCD), Jumpstarter server components are implemented as Kubernetes services and resources.

 Jumpstarter uses Kubernetes primitives and [Custom Resource Definitions (CRDs)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) to manage the state of resources such as clients, exporters, and leases.
 When a new client or exporter is registered, a resource is created in the cluster to keep track of its state similar to how nodes and pods are managed.

+These resources can also be managed with a GitOps/CD tools such as [ArgoCD](https://argoproj.github.io/cd/) to provide a stable and auditable deployment of your hardware testing systems.

 #### Controller